chaolinzhanglab/mras/README.md

 #### Usage
 0. **Test installation locally**
     Runs the full workflow using small .fastq files in `data/examples/fastq/paired_end` and checks the final gene expression and splicing matrices obtained are reproducible in your setting.
-To minimize the size of this repository we have uploaded fastq example files on figshare:
+To minimize the size of this repository we have uploaded fastq example files on figshare.
     - paired-end sample data: https://figshare.com/s/c0de1df7a0f8dadfc116
     - single-end sample data: https://figshare.com/s/fb696f3d6832bee81c91